hamchang0123/epic-om/README.md

 # EPIC-OM
-## Effect of Public Health Interventions on COVID-19 Transmission in South Korea after the Emergence of the Omicron Variant (B1.1.529)
+## Effect of Public health Interventions on Covid-19 transmission in south korea after the dominantion of the OMicron variant (B.1.1.529)

 Code for an MSc Epidemiology summer project